 The structure was only rediscovered in 1951 and considering all its been through is actually in pretty good shape today.

-Several tiers of seating of the 16 metre-high cavea (spectator’s circle) remain undamaged and there’s a recently-opened visitor centre showing off some of the finds at the site including amphorae and everyday tools.
+Several tiers of seating of the 16 meter-high cave (spectator’s circle) remain undamaged and there’s a recently-opened visitor center showing off some of the finds at the site including amphorae and everyday tools.

 What is Malaga Spain known for?

 The largest city on the Costa del Sol, Malaga has a typical Mediterranean climate and is also known as the birthplace of famous Spanish artist Pablo Picasso .
 The city offers beaches, hiking, architectural sites, art museums, excellent shopping, and cuisine.

 Is Malaga worth visiting?

 Thanks to the good weather all year and the high temperature in Summer, Malaga is becoming the first choice for brits expatriate and nomadic people like us.
 Malaga is worth visiting because it is an entry point visiting Andalucía, Southern Spain’s most popular Region.